-In my own most recent novel, Tom-All-Alone’s, I set myself the task of ‘recalling to life’ Charles Dickens’ London (to use Dickens’ own phrase), and in that case getting the facts right covered everything from the big picture to the tiniest details.
+In my own novel, The Man in Black, I set myself the task of ‘recalling to life’ Charles Dickens’ London (to use Dickens’ own phrase), and in that case getting the facts right covered everything from the big picture to the tiniest details.
 From the landscape of the city with its widely different districts, like the leather industry of Bermondsey or the slums of Seven Dials, to the minutiae of daily life, such as the cost of a hansom cab from the City Road to the Strand, and exactly which omnibuses you could catch along Regent Street in 1850.

 Next up, the aforementioned ‘atmosphere’.
 Hard to define, but easy to spot – and all the more so when it’s absent.
 I firmly believe that you can’t get this right unless you get the facts right too, but this is the point where dry research turns into something much more creative.
 You need to ‘live the period’ imaginatively – understand that the past is indeed another country, and the people in it were not just “us in fancy dress” (as JL Carr memorably puts it in The Harpole Report).